 - Performing routine searches and inspections of patients and their rooms

 - Performing random urine or breathalyzer tests on patients

 - Assisting in emergencies, such as with restraint for violent patients

 - Transporting patients to and from locations within the facility (possibly outside of the facility as well)

-As you can see, BHTs serve very active roles in the mental health and addiction treatment facility.
-If you love working directly with people and supporting them on the path to happier, healthier living, a behavioral health technician job may be perfect for you.
+As you can see, BHTs serve very active roles in mental health and addiction treatment.
+If you love working directly with people and supporting them toward happier, healthier living, a behavioral health technician job may be perfect for you.

 How Can You Become a Behavioral Health Technician?